yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (1 of 3).md

 - [tshark](https://tshark.dev/) wireshark's cli version

 **Challenges:**
-- **Contemporaneous Open** - hard - 14 solves
+- **Contemporaneous Open** - hard - 14 solves - 500 points - first blooded by **StaticFlow**
-- **Freaky Flag Day** - hard - 9 solves
+- **Freaky Flag Day** - hard - 9 solves - 500 points - first blooded by **Maple Bacon**
-- **The smuggler** - hard - 8 solves
+- **The smuggler** - hard - 8 solves - 500 points - first blooded by **ekofisk**

 ## Contemporaneous Open
 > **Author: @Kkevsterrr#7469**
   >We want to give you the flag, we really do. just give us a TCP HTTP server to send it to, and we'll make a POST request with all the deets you need! we've just got a firewall issue on our side and we're dropping certain important packets (specifically, any inbound SYN+ACK packet is dropped).
 Shouldn't be a problem for a networking pro like you, though - just make a TCP server that doesn't need to send those!

 ### Traditional 3-way handshake
+Let's start with some useful reminders about TCP Protocol.
 In a traditional TCP 3-way handshake:
 1. the client sends a **SYN** (Synchronize Sequence Number) to inform the server he wants to start a communication.
 The SYN signifies with what sequence number it will start the segments with.
 2. the server responds to the client with **SYN-ACK**.
 The ACK signifies the response of client's SYN.
 Meanwhile the SYN signifies with what sequence number it will start the segments with.
 3. Finally, the client acknowledges (**ACK**) the response of the server and the connection enters the ESTABLISHED state so they can start exchanging data.

 ![TCP 3-Way Handshake](assets/3wayhandshake.png)

 ### SYN-ACK get dropped by a distrustful firewall
 In this challenge the flag is given by a POST request to a server we're supposed to create at port 80.
-The thing is: the client's firewall drops every inbound SYN+ACK packet.
-So we must find a solution to establish a connection without sending a SYN-ACK packet.
+The thing is: the client's firewall drops every inbound SYN-ACK packet.
+So we must find a solution to establish a connection without having to send a SYN-ACK-flagged packet.

 ![SYN-ACKs get dropped by client's firewall](assets/synackdrop.jpg)